Shiritai/v2x-research/PDES/README.md

     These two papers together form the complete theoretical basis for conservative PDES algorithms.

-## Part 3: Foundational Algorithm (II): Optimistic
+## 3 Foundational Algorithm (II): Optimistic

 ### 3.1 The Optimistic Philosophy: Act First, Correct Errors Later

 Optimistic algorithms adopt the exact opposite philosophy.
 Their core principle is **Detect & Recover**.

-* **Execution Rule**: Employs "Speculative Execution."
+* **Execution Rule**: Employs "Speculative Execution".
 An LP **never waits**.
 It always immediately processes the earliest event in its local queue, optimistically assuming that "no late messages will arrive."
 * **Causality Error**: When LP-A (LVT=16) optimistically finishes an event at T=15, it suddenly receives a "straggler message" from LP-B with a timestamp of T=12.
 This constitutes a causality error.
 * **Recovery Mechanism**: LP-A must initiate a recovery mechanism, namely, "Rollback."